Slides 📊

 Venn diagrams provide a visual tool for understanding relationships between sets.
 A Venn diagram is constructed based on the following rules:

-• The sample space is represented with the outer rectangle.
+The sample space is represented with a rectangle.

-• In general, multiple events are drawn to slightly overlap to account for any outcomes that belong to both events.
+In general, two events are drawn to slightly overlap with each other to account for any outcomes that might belong to both.

 4.1.3.
 Core Set Operations

 The power of set theory lies in the operations that allow us to construct new sets from existing ones.
-This section introduces the three most fundamental set operations: complement, union, and intersection.
-It then explains the concept of mutually exclusive (disjoint) sets.
+This section introduces some of the most fundamental of such operations.

 Complement